selivan/thinclient/README.md

-**NEWS**: Check out new `20.04` branch with Ubuntu 20.04 Focal and option to use VMWare Horizon.
+**NEWS**: Check out new `20.04` branch with Ubuntu 20.04 Focal and an option to use VMWare Horizon.
 It still needs some polishing, though.

 ### Thinclient